BaderLab/EnrichmentMap_docs/QuickTour.rst

 Post Analysis (Add Signature Gene Sets)
 ---------------------------------------

-The **Add Signature Gene Sets** panel you to add more gene sets to an existing network.
+The **Add Signature Gene Sets** panel allows you to add more gene sets to an existing network.
 This is also called **Post Analysis**.

 To access the dialog click the **Add Signature Gene Sets...** button on the Main EnrichmentMap panel.